Quantum Many-Body Scars and Hilbert Space Fragmentation: A Review of Exact Results: Towers of QMBS

-where we have excluded the normalization factor that depends on the precise details of $q^\dagger_j$.
-Note that in several common examples of QMBS discussed in Sec.~\ref{sec:towers}, $k = \pi$ and $(q^\dagger_j)^2 = 0$, hence $\exp(\xi e^{i k j} q^\dagger_j) = (1 + (-1)^j \xi q^\dagger_j)$.
+where $\mathcal{N}_n$'s are the normalization factor of the QMBS eigenstate $(Q^\dagger)^n\ket{\psi_0}$.
+While the normalization factors $\mathcal{N}_n$ might be in general hard to compute analytically in general, they can be explicitly evaluated in some cases, e.g., in the spin-1 XY model~\cite{iadecola2019quantum} or the Hubbard model~\cite{vafek2017entanglement}, which leads to dramatic simplifications in Eq.~(\ref{eq:scarfidelity}).
+Using the expression of Eq.~(\ref{eq:scarfidelity}), it is easy to see that $\mF(t + \frac{2\pi}{\mE}) = \mF(t)$, hence fidelity of the initial states $\ket{\psi_{\textrm{in}}(\xi)}$ exhibits revivals with a time period given by $2\pi/\mE$.
+In Fig.~\ref{fig:scarproperties_dyn}, we show the fidelity revivals for various values of $\xi$ for the spin-1 XY model.
+This periodicity is in stark contrast to the fidelity of a random state with the same energy expectation value as $\ket{\psi_{\textrm{in}}(\xi)}$, which typically quickly decays to a value exponentially small in system size.
 Since $\ket{\psi_{in}(\xi)}$ is constructed by the action of $L$ one-site or two-site (depending on the number of sites $q^\dagger_j$ has support on) operators $\{\exp(\xi e^{ikj} q^\dagger_j)\}$ on $\ket{\psi_0}$, the bond-dimension of its MPS representation is $\mathcal{O}(1)$ more than the bond-dimension of the MPS for $\ket{\psi_0}$.
-Hence, if $\ket{\psi_0}$ obeys area-law entanglement (i.e., if it admits an MPS representation of finite bond dimension), the family of states $\ket{\psi_{in}(\xi)}$ also obeys area-law entanglement, even though some of the states $(Q^\dagger)^n\ket{\psi_0}$ are not area-law entangled as discussed in Sec.~\ref{subsec:QPentanglement}.
+Hence, if $\ket{\psi_0}$ obeys area-law entanglement (i.e., if it admits an MPS representation of finite bond dimension), the family of states $\ket{\psi_{\textrm{in}}(\xi)}$ also obeys area-law entanglement, even though some of the states $(Q^\dagger)^n\ket{\psi_0}$ are not area-law entangled as discussed in Sec.~\ref{subsec:QPentanglement}.
 Due to the MPS structure of $\ket{\psi_{\textrm{in}}(\xi)}$, we can construct its local parent Hamiltonian~\cite{perezgarcia2007matrix, moudgalya2020large} $H_{\textrm{in}}(\xi)$ for which $\ket{\psi_{\textrm{in}}(\xi)}$ is an exact ground state, although not necessarily unique.
 An explicit construction of such a family of gapped parent Hamiltonians $H_{\textrm{in}}(\xi)$ is provided in Ref.~\cite{iadecola2020quantum}, where they turn out to be closely related to the Rokhsar-Kivelson type Hamiltonians studied in Ref.~\cite{lesanovsky2011many}.
 This construction of initial states within the QMBS subspace that are gapped ground states of different Hamiltonians is highly desirable, since it provides an experimentally feasible method to build initial states that show anomalous dynamics.